 Rules:

-- The winner must live within our service range to receive prize.
-Delivery by mail is not available.
+- The winner must live within our compost delivery range to receive prize.

-- The winner will be picked at random and contacted on Saturday, April 22nd.
+- Three winners will be picked at random on Sunday, May 12th.

 Here are 3 ways your small actions of separating your compostable waste everyday are building a brighter future.